jwelsch/CommandLineLib/README.md

 * Mutual exclusivity
 * Optional/mandatory
 * Acceptable values
+***
 ## How To Use
 The library revolves around the concept of a class containing decorated properties.
 The raw command line arguments are parsed and their values are put into the decorated properties.
+See the example code below.
+***
 ## Attributes
 There are many attributes that can be used based on the expected type of an argument.
 ### ByteCompound